dlt-hub/dlt/docs/website/docs/running-in-production/monitoring.md

 Using `dlt` [tracing](tracing.md), you can configure [Sentry](https://sentry.io) DSN to start receiving rich information on executed pipelines, including encountered errors and exceptions.

+## Data monitoring

+Data quality monitoring is considered with ensuring that quality data arrives to the data warehouse on time.
+The reason we do monitoring instead of alerting for this is because we cannot easily define alerts for what could go wrong.

+This is why we want to capture enough context to allow a person to decide if the data looks OK or requires further investigation when monitoring the data quality.
+A staple of monitoring are line charts and time-series charts that provide a baseline or a pattern that a person can interpret.

+For example, to monitor data loading, consider plotting "count of records by `loaded_at` date/hour", "created at", "modified at", or other recency markers.

 ### Rows count
 To find the number of rows loaded per table, use the following command: